Henry Sherwood: Militia service

-Sherwood joined the 4th Regiment of the Leeds Militia on Match 15, 1824, as an ensign.
-On May 16, 1827, he was commissioned as a lieutenant in the 1st Regiment of the West York Militia, and on January 22, 1838, commissioned as lieutenant-colonel in the 2nd Regiment of the North York Militia.
+Sherwood joined the 4th Regiment of the Leeds Militia on March 15, 1824, as an Ensign.
+On May 16, 1827, he was commissioned as a Lieutenant in the 1st Regiment of the West York Militia, and on January 22, 1838, commissioned as Lieutenant-Colonel in the 2nd Regiment of the North York Militia.

 Upon the outbreak of the Upper Canada Rebellion in 1837, Sherwood was appointed aide-de-camp to the Lieutenant Governor of Upper Canada, Sir Francis Bond Head.

-He was part of the militia which attacked and dispersed a group of rebels at Gallows Hill.
+He marched with the militia force of some 1200 troops which attacked and dispersed a group of some 200 (150 plus "several dozen") rebels at Gallows Hill on December 7, 1837 whilst marching towards Montgomery's Tavern, where they would engage the remaining forces using the tavern as headquarters.
+Gallows Hill was located just north of Toronto and a few miles at most from the tavern.
+The rebel leaders had placed sentries on the hill to watch for marching troops, so when the government troops marched through Gallows Hill the rebels had been waiting in ambush and ready to attack.
+A group of 150 rebels had taken up an ambush position in a field on the west side of Younge Street, some half-mile from the tavern, and a group of "several dozen" rebels took up position in a field on the east side of Younge Street, behind a fence made from tree stumps.
+The rebels would be the first to open fire upon the government/militia troops.
+This event is known as the Battle of Gallows Hill.

-Sherwood was involved in the prosecutions in several trials which arose from the Rebellion, and also the subsequent incursions from the United States in the Patriot War.
-In his capacity as a militia officer, he was the judge advocate in the court-martial of a number of individuals accused of participating in a Patriot incursion in December 1838.
+Sherwood was involved in the prosecutions in several trials from December 1838 to January 1839 which arose from the Rebellion, and also the subsequent incursions from the United States in the Patriot War.
+In his capacity as a militia officer, he was the judge advocate in the court-martial of some 44 rebel prisoners (including Joshua Doan) in London accused of participating in a Patriot incursion in December 1838.
 Several were found guilty and sentenced to death.
 Sherwood's conduct of the trials was praised by members of the court and also by the prisoners.